Improved Fine-Tuning by Better Leveraging Pre-Training Data: Introduction

+These two observations lead to the following question: can we develop a new strategy of \emph{fine-tuning} that achieves better generalization performance than the standard framework by reusing pre-training data in fine-tuning to reduce the domain gap?
 This work will address this question with an affirmative answer.
 Inspired by the theoretical observation, we propose to leverage the pre-training data, which is also available for fine-tuning, for target tasks.
 Concretely, we propose to reuse pre-training data and optimize its task loss (e.g., cross-entropy loss for classification task) along with the target data when fine-tuning.
-The generalization analysis confirms that the performance on the target data can be improved when an appropriate portion of pre-training data is selected.
-The proposed fine-tuning process is illustrated in Figure~\ref{fig:illu}.
-Note that including extra data for fine-tuning may increase the computational cost, but the cost is affordable when the size of examples selected from pre-training data is comparable to that of the target data.
+The generalization analysis confirms that the performance on the target data can be improved when an appropriate portion of pre-training data is selected, as illustrated in Figure~\ref{fig:illu}.

 Since target data can be from different domains, we study the reusing strategy of pre-training data for different cases.
 First, when the target data is closely related to the pre-training data, one can randomly sample a number of pre-training data for fine-tuning, which is referred to as {\bf random selection}.
 Second, if the label information of pre-training data is available and the classes overlapped with target data are identifiable, one can directly use those data with overlapped classes in fine-tuning.
-For example, given the data set of CUB~\citep{wah2011caltech}, which is a data set consisting of birds images, 59 bird classes~\citep{QianHL20} in ImageNet can be included in fine-tuning.
+For example, given the data set of CUB~\cite{wah2011caltech}, which is a data set consisting of birds images, 59 bird classes~\cite{QianHL20} in ImageNet can be included in fine-tuning.
 This scheme is referred to as {\bf label-based selection}.
 Finally, when the labels between pre-training and target domains cannot match exactly or pre-training data has no labels as in self-supervised pre-training, the similarity measured by representations extracted from the corresponding pre-trained model will be adopted for selection.
 The last setting is prevalent in real-world applications and referred to as {\bf similarity-based selection}.